snowplow-archive/snowplow.github.com/_posts/2017-02-08-iglu-ruby-client-released.md

 category: Releases
 ---

-We are pleased to announce the initial release of the [Iglu Ruby Client][repo], our third library in the family of [Iglu] [iglu] clients.
+We are pleased to announce the initial release of the [Iglu Ruby Client][repo], our third library in the family of [Iglu] [iglu-repo] clients.

 In the rest of this post we will cover: